-It was destroyed by Swedish troops in 1645 during the Thrity Years War, but still remains an impressive and imposing sight to this day.
+It was destroyed by Swedish troops in 1645 during the Thirty Years War but still remains an impressive and imposing sight to this day.

-Melk is most famous for the pristine Melk Abbey.
+Melk is most famous for its pristine Melk Abbey.
 It’s almost 1,000 years old and has been added to over centuries, resulting in this monumental Baroque-style Benedictine abbey on a rocky outcrop overlooking the Danube.
-The abbey contains the tombs of St. Coloman and several members of the House of Babenberg, the first ruling famiy of Austria.
+The abbey contains the tombs of St. Coloman and several members of the House of Babenberg, the first ruling family of Austria.

-The abbey has also been dubbed the Best Historical Destination in the World, likely because it is beyond stunning and totally worth including on your list of day trips from Vienna just to catch a glimpse of this giant yellow marvel and its incredible ceiling art.
+The abbey has also been dubbed the best historical destination in the world, likely because it is beyond stunning and worth including on your list of day trips from Vienna to catch a glimpse of this giant yellow marvel and its incredible ceiling art.